moorepants/dissertation/davisbicycle.rst

 :cite:`Wilson-Jones1951`
-   Wilson-Jones beautiful treatise on single track vehicle dynamics may demonstrate the first steer torque measurements ever done.
-He constructed an mechanical analog torsion bar that provided the instantaneous steer torque to the motorcycle driver via a head tube mounted protractor.
+   Wilson-Jones beautiful treatise on single track vehicle dynamics may document the first steer torque measurements ever done.
+He constructed an mechanical analog torsion bar that provided the instantaneous steer torque readings to the motorcycle driver via a head tube mounted protractor.
 He used this to gage torques in turns.
 :cite:`Kondo1955`
    Kondo's work is the first electrical measurement of steer torque that I've come across.
 He does not give great detail of the sensor and shows only one